 - Stir in the corn syrup, both sugars and sweetened condensed milk.
 Continue stirring until most of the sugar is dissolved.

-- Microwave on high for 3 minutes 15 seconds.
+- Microwave on high for 3 minutes and 10-15 seconds.
 Remove from microwave and stir and scrape down the sides of the bowl.

 - Return to microwave and cook on high for another 3 minutes 15 seconds.
 Stir in the vanilla.